-No visit to Iceland is complete without a tour of its most iconic sites on the Golden Circle.
-Gullfoss waterfall, Geysir geothermal area and Thingvellir National Park encompass the history, culture and natural beauty that make Iceland so unique.
-Round out your ultimate Iceland experience with a revitalizing soak in the Secret Lagoon set in a geothermal landscape in the quaint village of Flúðir
+Iceland visit cannot be complete without a tour of its most iconic sites on the Golden Circle.
+Gullfoss waterfall, Geysir geothermal area, and Thingvellir National Park encompass the history, culture and natural beauty that make Iceland so unique.
+Round out your ultimate Iceland experience with a revitalizing soak in the Secret Lagoon set in a geothermal landscape in the quaint village of Flúðir.

-Combining the Golden Circle and Secret Lagoon, this breathtaking tour takes you on a wondrous journey through Iceland’s staggeringly raw beauty and ends with the ultimate Icelandic indulgence: a luxurious soak in a geothermal pool under the open sky.
-Go on a journey that brings you the experiences of walking among geologic marvels, witnessing an erupting hot spring, discovering a magnificent waterfall and unwinding in an outdoor geothermal pool.
+Combining the Golden Circle and Secret Lagoon, this breathtaking tour takes you on a wondrous journey through Iceland’s staggeringly raw beauty.
+It ends with the ultimate Icelandic indulgence: a luxurious soak in a geothermal pool under the open sky.
+Go on a journey that brings you the experiences of walking among geologic marvels, witnessing an erupting hot spring, discovering a magnificent waterfall, and unwinding in an outdoor geothermal pool.

 A Historical & Geological Wonder